per1234/smartpins/README.md

 ![esparto](/assets/esparto.png)

-# In detail / additional functionality
+## In detail / additional functionality

 While you can use **smartpins** "out-of-the-box" as in the example above, it helps to understand two concepts:

 1) It is an extension of the H4 timer/scheduler library (https://github.com/philbowles/h4) so it provides all the functions of that library in addition to the pin management.
-These include fleibla and adaptable timing functions that can call class methods or std:;functions when they "fire"
+These include flexible and adaptable timing functions that can call class methods or `std::function`s when the timer "fires".

 2) It introduces the concept or "raw" and "cooked" pin states.
 The "raw" state is the actual physical state of the pin in a close as possible to real-time.
 All the managed pins are polled as fast as the processor allows - during testing on a variety of hardware (see list below) running at CPU speed 80MHz this is typically about 40000 times per second, or about every 25us.
 So while it is not as "instantaneous" as an interrupt, it works for the majority of popular hardware types.
 This is why the phrase "near real-time" is used here.
 On the plus side, it removes the need to worry about Interrupt Service Routines (ISR) and the complexities / common errors that they bring.

-The "cooked" state has a different meaning for each different pin type
+The "cooked" state has a different meaning for each different pin type.

 # "Raw" vs "cooked"